How to Build an MVP: Complete Guide (Including AI MVPs in 2026)

 Explore synthetic data or manually labeled samples for early experiments.

-Example: An AI medical image classifier can begin with 1,000 carefully annotated X-rays instead of trying to acquire millions of images across hospitals.
+Example: An AI medical image classifier can begin with 1,000 carefully annotated X-rays instead of trying to acquire millions of images.
 The smaller dataset is sufficient to validate accuracy and adoption potential.

-Avoid This Mistake: Many AI startups assume “bigger is better” with data.
-In reality, a well-structured dataset with clear labeling is more valuable for MVP validation than an overwhelming but inconsistent dataset.
+A well-structured dataset with clear labeling is more valuable for MVP validation than an overwhelming but inconsistent one.

 Step 4: Prioritize Features Using the MoSCoW Method

 Scoping is one of the hardest parts of AI MVP development.
-The MoSCoW method (Must-have, Should-have, Could-have, Won’t-have) ensures that only the essential features make it into the MVP.
+The MoSCoW method (Must-have, Should-have, Could-have, Won't-have) keeps only essential features in the MVP.

 How to apply it: